 Straight Shooting Design

-This ball features the plastic coverstock.
+This ball features plastic coverstock.
 The benefit of the plastic coverstock that it doesn’t pick oils in the lane.
 As a result, your ball can glide on achieving less friction.
 This feature can also help lower hook potential.
 If you are worried that it will affect your overall performance, shake it off.
 With its uniform cover, the ball is less likely to break at the backend.
-Therefore, it will stick to your trajectory of your throw all the way down the lane.
+Therefore, it will stick to the trajectory of your throw all the way down the lane.

 - Best for Spares or Children